-As several thousand citizens took to the streets all over Belarus to protest the results of yesterday’s presidential elections, Lukashenko responded with disproportional use of force.
+Lukashenko watched his own citizens take to the streets all over Belarus to protest the results of yesterday’s presidential elections, and responded with disproportional use of force.
 More than three thousand protesters have been arrested and several injured during the night of protests.

-–We do not recognize the results of yesterday’s unfree elections, says Bjørn Engesland, Secretary General of the Norwegian Helsinki Committee. – The human rights violations are so grave that the international community must not limit itself to the immediate condemnation of the falsifications and the violence, but instantly introduce harder sanctions against Lukashenko and his regime, says Engesland.
+–We do not recognize the results of yesterday’s unfree elections, says Bjørn Engesland, Secretary General of the Norwegian Helsinki Committee. – The international community must immediately condemn the falsifications and the violence and introduce harder sanctions against Lukashenko and his regime.

-According to official numbers, incumbent president Lukashenko got over 80 percent of the votes also in this election, the sixth since he came to power in 1994.
+According to official numbers, President Lukashenko got over 80 percent of the votes.
+This is the sixth since he came to power in 1994.
 The brutal treatment of opposition candidates, independent journalists and observers was also this time around no exception.
-The transgressions secured him a formal victory yet again, but the numerous protests show clearly that his legitimacy as leader is almost non-existent.
+The transgressions secured him a formal victory yet again, but protests show that his legitimacy as leader is almost non-existent.

 The authorities used tear gas, stun grenades, water cannons and rubber bullets against the peaceful demonstrators.
 Internet was disconnected for the whole of election day.
-According to the Belarusian ministry of interior, over 3000 persons were arrested, many of them brutally, and one young man passed away after having been run over by a military vehicle.
+According to the Belarusian ministry of interior, over 3000 persons were arrested, many of them brutally.
+In addition, one young man passed away after having been run over by a military vehicle.

 –We have already won, says Svetlana Tikhonovskaya none the less, the opposition candidate who formally got 10 percent of the votes in yesterday’s election.

-She is referring to the fact that the Belarusians have taken to the streets for weeks in peaceful demonstrations, they lined up in thousands to vote for Tikhonovskaya, and continued protests throughout the night despite the regime’s violent attacks.
-She promises to continue the fight for free and fair elections in Belarus and to release the more than 25 political prisoners held by the regime.
+She is referring to the fact that the Belarusians have taken to the streets for weeks in peaceful demonstrations.
+They lined up in thousands to vote for Tikhonovskaya, and continued protests throughout the night despite the regime’s violent attacks.
+She promises to continue the fight for free elections and to release the political prisoners held by the regime.

 The NHC has followed the situation in Belarus closely for several years and cooperated with brave activist and journalists who despite all difficulties have kept on with their work.
 They now need international support and recognition more than ever. – We have also seen how Lukashenko has succeeded in manoeuvring his way around sanctions and international condemnation.
 Not long ago several sanctions against him and his regime were lifted.